 If you want to try something a little different, you can use turpentine to dissolve the pigments in your colored pencils, creating an effect more like a painting than a drawing.
 Using colored pencils like this is also a great way to create an underpainting.
 Colored pencils give you a high degree of control, which means you can draw out a detailed underpainting, then glaze color over the top.

 Can Pencil Graphite Be Seen Through Acrylic Or Oil Paint?

 Can graphite be seen through if you paint with oil paint or acrylic over the top of it?
 That depends on how thick the paint is.
-If you use thin washes, then you will be able to see any graphite that is on the canvas.
+If you use thin washes, you will be able to see any graphite on the canvas.
 But, if you use many layers of paint or thick paint, it should cover the graphite completely.
-Now, just because you can cover graphite with paint doesn’t mean that you should use it for your underpainting.
-If you are working with acrylic paints, then you can feel free to use graphite.
+Now, just because you can cover graphite with paint doesn't mean you should use it for your underpainting.
+If you are working with acrylic paints, you can feel free to use graphite.
 Acrylic paint turns into a solid plastic sheet when it dries, so it will seal the graphite that you used to draw on the canvas while planning your painting.

 How To Trace An Image Onto A Canvas Using A Pencil

 Tracing often gets a bad wrap in the art world because it's viewed as cheating by many.
 If it makes you feel any better about it, the old masters used camera obscura techniques to project images onto canvas.
 If you use tracing and transfer paper to speed up your process, there's nothing wrong with it.
 But how can you trace it onto a canvas?